 - Communication Content Area 2 (2 hours)

-The examination usually lasts from one to one and one-half hours, and it covers any aspect of the student's graduate program.
+The examination usually lasts 1 to 1.5 hours, and covers any aspect of the student's graduate program.
 The results of the examination will be reported either as "pass" or "fail."
-A student must be enrolled in a minimum of two (2) credit hours (1 credit hour at Edwards Campus) any semester in which he/she expects to take the comprehensive examination.

 Request Procedures for all Oral Examinations

-At least two weeks prior to any oral examination the candidate must formally request certification to take the examination from the Director of Graduate Study.
-He/she will inform the chair of the examining committee whether or not the student is eligible to take the written and oral examinations.
+At least two weeks prior to any oral examination, the candidate must formally contact the Director of Graduate Studies, and submit a written request to their COGA advisor in order to request and schedule any thesis or non-thesis examination through the College of Liberal Arts and Sciences.
+The Director of Graduate Studies will inform the chair of the committee whether or not the student is eligible to take the written and oral examinations.
+Students must consult the Master's Degree Checklist prior to scheduling any exam.
+All final exams require approval by the DGS and COGA advisor prior to taking place.